novica/cvnn/novica-nakov-cv.rst

 **December 2012**

-Recieved Certificate for Authorized Accountant by the Ministry of Finance of Republic of Macedonia.
+Received Certificate for Authorized Accountant by the Ministry of Finance of Republic of Macedonia.

 **November 2010 – November 2012**